m7a/lp-backup-tests/README.md

 This is an unfortunate situation with backup tools in general which may be one of the reasons why there are so few good tools to chose from :)

-Without further delay, the following section concludes the article by recalling the greatest issues observed for the respective tools:
+Without further delay, the following table summarizes the findings by recalling the greatest issues observed for the respective tools:

 Tool      Problems